-The 85% people living in the project zone are Georgians.
+The majority of the people living in the project zone are Georgians.
 In the project zone also presented representatives of Armenian nationalists - (15% of PAPs) and 1 Russian.
 The detailed information about the ethnic background is given in Table 5.